14. IQ Files and SigMF¶

 The SigMF logo animation

-The Python code used to read in the logo file (located here) and produce the animated gif above is shown below, for those curious:
+The Python code used to read in the logo file (located here) and produce the animated GIF above is shown below, for those curious:

 import numpy as np